SurreyEARS/surreyears.github.io/history/index.md

 ![Death Ray](media/banner.jpg)

-The history of this society is very rich, and at times simply bazzar, and will try to be conveyed as best as possible here with what many of us have been able to locate information in archives or first hand experiences of events
+The history of this society is very rich, and at times simply bizarre, and will be conveyed as best as possible, with what we have been able to locate from archives and first-hand experiences of events.

-Good luck reading through it all and any more information which you may have would be greatly appreciated!
+Good luck reading through it all, and any more information which you may have would be greatly appreciated!